MennaEwas/Watermark_Adder/README.md

 ## How

-This was done by creating a matrix with a suitable size in proportion to the original image of the watermark that had the value 20 for its R G B values to lighten up when there would be a pixel of the water mark then adding this matrix to the original image in the needed parts. for the places where adding 20 will cause the color value to overflow 255 it will be replaces with -40 to darken it instead.
+This was done by creating a matrix with a suitable size in proportion to the original image of the watermark that had the value 20 for its R G B values to lighten up where there would be a pixel of the watermark then adding this matrix to the original image in the needed parts. for the places where adding 20 will cause the color value to overflow ((go over 255)) it will be replaces with -40 to darken it instead.